CBC News: Bias allegations

-Public surveys in 2002 suggest that the CBC was viewed with having a left-wing bias.
+A survey in 2002 suggested that the CBC’s viewers are more likely to be left leaning than are viewers of Canadian commercial TV networks.

 In 2009, CBC President Hubert Lacroix commissioned a study to determine whether its news was biased, and if so, to what extent.
 He said: "Our job — and we take it seriously — is to ensure that the information that we put out is fair and unbiased in everything that we do."
 The study suggests Canadians perceived the CBC as having a more left-of-centre bias than other Canadian news organizations.

-A 2017 survey of Canadians found that CBC TV was the most biased national news media outlet (perceived biased by 50% of Canadians overall, tied with The Globe and Mail) followed closely by CBC Radio (perceived biased by 49% of Canadians overall).
+A 2017 survey of Canadians found that CBC TV was perceived to be the most biased national news media outlet by Canadians (perceived biased by 50% of Canadians overall, tied with The Globe and Mail) followed closely by CBC Radio (perceived biased by 49% of Canadians overall).
 Respondents, especially those from Alberta, predominantly saw a bias towards CBC TV and radio coverage favouring the Liberal party, a view that held consistently across Conservative, Liberal and NDP voters.
+Despite the opinions expressed in this survey, there has been no validation of this bias.

 In October 2025, the network was criticized for a report by Ben Makuch on the National about Ukrainian military training in the Russo-Ukrainian war.
 The report featured an in-person interview with a soldier from the 3rd Assault Brigade, a unit with historical ties to Neo-Nazism, and portrayed him in a positive light.
 During the interview, the CBC blurred a tattoo on the soldier's arm, which was clearly visible in some frames as a swastika.